Table of contents

 1. Navigate to https://YOUR-DNS/FederationMetadata/2007-06/FederationMetadata.xml to obtain your Federated Metadata XML.

-1. From the Cloud One Identity Providers page, click New.
+1. From the Trend Cloud One Identity Providers page, click New.

-3. In the Metadata XML File box, click the Browse button, then navigate to the metadata file that you downloaded from the identity provider (not Cloud One).
+3. In Metadata XML File, click Browse, and then navigate to the metadata file that you downloaded from the identity provider (not Trend Cloud One).

-4. For the Mapping section (see explanation in About SAML single sign-on) provide a role and attribute as detailed in the next steps.
+4. Use the Mapping section (see About SAML single sign-on) to provide a role and attribute.

-6. Set Group to: group (This is the value from Outgoing claim value that you entered when creating the group claim) then map it to a Cloud One role.
+6. Set Group to group (this is the value from Outgoing claim value that you entered when creating the group claim), and then map it to a Trend Cloud One role.

 8. Click Save.